stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.9.0.5] EpicKnarvik97 fork

 - Adds configuration toggles for:
-    - Whether or not living non-player entities may be teleported.
+    - Whether living non-player entities may be teleported.
-    - Whether or not vehicles may teleport without a player riding them.
+    - Whether vehicles may teleport without a player riding them.
-    - Whether or not vehicles may teleport living non-player entities if accompanied by a player rider.
+    - Whether vehicles may teleport living non-player entities if accompanied by a player rider.
 - Fixes a bug that could result in unauthorised teleportation.
 - Fixes a bug that, in certain circumstances, could result in chat spam.